-Tuscany is one of the better loved destinations for both Italians and foreigners.
+Tuscany is one of the best loved destinations for both Italians and foreigners.
 Florence, Pisa, Lucca, Livorno and other towns are well known and certainly worth a visit, but those who want to discover the authentic countryside, symbol of ancient tradition and history, and home to the Tuscan farmers’ lifestyle, should visit the Maremma grossetana.

 The Maremma Grossetana, also known simply as Maremma, is a vast geographical area that goes from the Northern part of Lazio to the Southern part of Tuscany, and includes the province of Grosseto.